craffael/lehrfempp/doc/doxygen/pages/quick_reference_bc.md

 LehrFEM++ provides a number of convenient functions to work with essential boundary conditions.

-To fix degrees of freedom on the boundary we can use the functions `lf::assemble::FixFlaggedSolutionComponents` or `lf::assemble::FixFlaggedSolutionCompAlt` (see also [Quick Reference Assembly](./quick_reference_assembly.md)).
+To fix degrees of freedom (DoF) on the boundary we can use the functions `lf::assemble::FixFlaggedSolutionComponents` or `lf::assemble::FixFlaggedSolutionCompAlt` (see also [Quick Reference Assembly](@ref quick_reference_assembly)).
 Both functions takes a function as an argument that returns a pair of a boolean and a double: `std::pair<bool, double> selector(unsigned int dof_idx)`.
-The selector function returns whether the dof is to be fixed and if so, the value it should be fixed to.
+The selector function returns whether the DoF is to be fixed and if so, the value it should be fixed to.

 We can get the boundary flags as a [MeshDataSet](./quick_reference_mesh.html#mesh_data_sets) using: